 A lot of people believe that plagiarism is copying some other’s work or to borrow some other’s unique and creative ideas.
-But, plagiarism is much more serious offense than just “copying” and “borrowing”.
+But, plagiarism is a much more serious offence than just “copying” and “borrowing”.

 Plagiarism can be defined as an act of fraud or scam.
 This involves stealing some other’s original work and then, lying about it.

 Below are some common acts of PLAGIARISM:

 - To turn in some other’s work as your own

 - To copy words from some other without any credits given